-As shown in Fig. 10 for the AA3103-H18, all CP models and the fitted Yld2004-18p yield surface predict weak angular strength anisotropy but strong flow anisotropy.
-The changing trends of the experimental data are well captured by all CP models and the yield surface.
-By quantitative examinations, however, none of these models can exactly reproduce the experimental values at all directions.
-For the stress anisotropy, the FC-Taylor model gives the most realistic predictions which are only ~1% lower in values at 45º and ~2% higher at 90º than the experiments.
-Except the FC-Taylor, all the other models give lower predictions at all directions rather than the RD.
-The Lamel and Lamel-tyep III model give similar predictions while the latter model is slightly better characterized with up to 3% lower at 60º and ~2% lower at the TD than the experiments.
-The predictions from other three methods are similar, characterized with up to ~10% lower at 45º and ~5% lower at 90º than the experiments.
-Concerning the r-value at the RD, the Lamel-type models, CPFEM and the Yld2004-18p give reasonable predictions, while the FC-Taylor prediction is 25% larger and the VPSC prediction is 50% lower than the experimental data, respectively.
-At 45º to the RD (RD45), the FC-Taylor and Lamel Type III models give much ~30% larger r-values than the experiments, whereas predictions from the Lamel, the Yld2004-18p, the VPSC and the CPFEM are close to the experiments.
-At the TD, only the prediction from the VPSC agrees well with the experiment while other models give lower predictions than the experiments.

-Overall speaking, the CPFEM fitted yield surface gives the best description of the variation of r-values and the Lamel Type III model works slightly better than other models when considering both the stress anisotropy and the r-value.
+As shown in Fig. 10 for AA3103-H18, all CP models and the fitted Yld2004-18p yield surface predict weak anisotropy in strength but strong anisotropy in plastic flow.
+The trends of the experimental data are well captured by all CP models and the yield surface, while there are significant quantitative differences.
+The FC-Taylor model gives the most accurate prediction of the anisotropy in the normalized yield stress, and gives results within 2% of the experimental values.
+The other CP models consistently predict lower normalized yield stresses.
+Note that for all CP models the normalized yield stress equals unity in the RD owing to the normalization.
+The Lamel and Lamel-type III model give similar predictions but the latter model performs slightly better.
+The predictions obtained with the VPSC model, CPFEM and the Yld2004-18p yield function are similar, but less accurate.
+Concerning the r-value at the RD, the Lamel-type models, CPFEM and the Yld2004-18p yield function give reasonable predictions, while the FC-Taylor and VPSC models are 25% higher and 50% lower than the experimental data, respectively.
+At , the FC-Taylor and Lamel Type III models give about 30% higher r-value than the experiments, whereas the predictions with the Lamel and VPSC models, CPFEM and the Yld2004-18p yield function are close to the experiments.
+At the TD, only the prediction with the VPSC model agrees well with the experiment, while the other predictions are lower than the experimental results.
+In summary, the CPFEM-fitted Yld2004-18p yield surface gives better description of the variation of the r-value than the CP models, whereas the Lamel Type III model works slightly better than other models when considering both the variation of the normalized yield stress and the r-value.